zengxs/rs-google-play/gpapi/README.md

 ## Todo

-Some of the functionality of the python library is missing, such as browsing and searching for packages.
+This inludes some subset, but not all, of the Google Play API library.
+Some of the functionality  is missing, such as browsing and searching for packages.

 ## Credits

 This library was originally created by David Weinstein, and is currently maintained by Bill Budington.

+It follows some of the conventions set by Aurora's [gplayapi java library](https://gitlab.com/AuroraOSS/gplayapi/).
+It was originally modeled after the [googleplay-api for python](https://github.com/NoMore200/googleplay-api.git) patterns.

 License: MIT